 How Much Do I Have To Save?

 How much do you have to save for a down payment and closing costs.

 When mortgage people look at your debt to income ratio (DTI) they generally want to make sure you’re not spending more than 43% of your gross (before taxes) monthly income on debt.
 Their calculation goes something like this:

 (Current Monthly Debts + Potential Housing Payment) ÷ Monthly Pre-Tax Income = DTI

 So to answer the "how much to save" question, you'll need enough so that your DTI falls (in a perfect world) below the 43%.
 Keep in mind that amount will change depending on the purchase price and the down payment you will be using.

-So, you’ve got your debt paid down, your expenses under control and now you need to think about saving for your down payment.
+When you’ve got your debt and expenses under control, you should start thinking about saving for your down payment.
 How much you’ll need depends on the price of the home you’re buying and the kind of financing you will be using to buy it.
 Conventional mortgages generally allow for 5%, 10% and 20% down payments while FHA mortgages require 3.5%.
 Your mortgage loan officer is a great asset for you and will be able to guide you through the financing process and point you in the right direction in regard to how much of a home you will be able to afford.

 We're On Your Side!

 As your real estate agent, we will work hand-in-hand with your loan officer to make sure that from the kernel of the idea to buy a home straight through to the presentation of keys, your home finding and financing process will go as smoothly as possible.